|

 The aim is to add value to the above by making a personal response to

 past and current work by establishing our own view and position on the subject.
+Figure

 2